antoniovazquezblanco/ansi-blocks-font/README.md

 ### Desktop

 Have a look in the `dist/` folder.
 Download the font files from there.
-Install as pero your OS instructions.
+Install as per your OS instructions.

 ### Web